18th Ohio Infantry Regiment: Three-months regiment

 Companies A, C, and E enrolled at Ironton, Ohio, on April 22, 1861.
 Company B enrolled at Marietta, Ohio, on April 27, 1861.
 Company D enrolled at McArthur, Ohio, on April 18, 1861.
 Company F enrolled at Gallipolis, Ohio, on April 22, 1861.
 Company I enrolled at Jackson, Ohio, on April 24.
 And Company K enrolled at Beverly, Ohio, on April 23, 1861.

 The 18th Ohio Infantry Regiment organized at Parkersburg, Virginia, and mustered in May 29, 1861, under Colonel Timothy Robbins Stanley in response to President Lincoln's call for 75,000 volunteers.
 Companies were sent to different points on the Baltimore & Ohio Railroad to guard the railroad and trains between Parkersburg and Clarksburg, West Virginia (then Virginia), until August.

 The regiment mustered out at Columbus, Ohio, on August 28, 1861.

 Three-years regiment

 The 18th Ohio Infantry was reorganized in Athens, Ohio, August 16-September 28, 1861.
 The regiment moved to Camp Dennison near Cincinnati, Ohio, and mustered in for three years service on November 4, 1861, under the command of Colonel Timothy R. Stanley.

 The regiment was attached to 8th Brigade, Army of the Ohio to December 1861.
 8th Brigade, 3rd Division, Army of the Ohio, to July 1862.
 Unattached, Railroad Guard, Army of the Ohio, to September 1862.
 29th Brigade, 8th Division, Army of the Ohio, to November 1862.
 2nd Brigade, 2nd Division, Center, XIV Corps, Army of the Cumberland, to January 1863.
 2nd Brigade, 2nd Division, XIV Corps, to October 1863.
 2nd Brigade, 1st Division, XIV Corps, to November 1863.
 Engineer Brigade, Department of the Cumberland, to November 1864.

-The 18th Ohio Infantry mustered out of service at Augusta, Georgia, on October 22, 1865.
+Veteran infantry regiment

+Organized at Chattanooga, Tenn., by consolidation of the Veteran detachments of the 1st, 2nd, 18th, 24th and 35th Ohio Infantry October 31, 1864.
+This consolidated unit was attached to Post of Chattanooga, Dept. of the Cumberland, to November, 1864 and continued to perform engineering duty.
+In response to Hood's invasion, it was recalled to Nashville where it joined 2nd Brigade, 1st Separate Division, District of the Etowah, Dept. of the Cumberland.
+This brigade and the 1st Colored made the assaults on Hood's right at the Battle of Nashville.
+They remained in Nashville to Jul., 1865.
+District of Augusta, GA to October, 1865.
+The 18th Ohio Infantry mustered out of service there on October 22, 1865.